PUMA

 As Hip Hop approached its 50th anniversary, the question was not whether PUMA belonged in the conversation.
 The history already existed.
 The real work was articulating that legacy in a way that felt lived-in, reverent, and alive.

-The result was a story that positioned PUMA as both a witness and a participant in Hip Hop.
-A brand that understands legacy is not claimed, it is lived.
+The result was a spot that positioned PUMA as both a witness and participant.
+Not a brand claiming culture, but one that has been alongside it from the beginning.

 Agency: Burrell Communications